emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 ✗ make clean
 ```

 Give it a little time, then check your shell that had the docker logs.
-All containers should stop, and you should eventually be presented
+Eventually, all containers should stop, and you should be presented
-with a prompt again. at that prompt, type:
+with a prompt again.
+At that prompt, type:

 ```shell
 ✗ make replicas-individual-cache-shared-db